 Is There a Book Inside You?

 Is there a book inside you?
 Come and find out!
-Through lecture, writing exercises, and group discussion, Teresa will help you reach deep down to discover your inner writer.
-She will share general tips on how to choose a genre in which to write, how to know when an idea is good enough to sustain a story and how to find the best help and information to get you started.
-She'll finish by working with each writer to develop a writing plan you can stick to.
+Teresa will help you reach deep down to discover your inner writer.
+She will share her best tips on thinking and working like a writer and help you figure out how to choose a genre and how to know when an idea is good enough to sustain a story.
+She will also share specific resources to get you moving in the right direction.
+If your planner chooses it, she can finish by working one on one with select attendees to help them come up with a perfect writing plan.

 Is self-publishing the right choice for you and, if so, do you start your own press, work with a partner publisher, use a print-on-demand company, make a few copies at Kinkos, or go straight to e-book?
 It depends on your goal for your book.
 In this workshop, you'll learn the advantages and disadvantages to self-publishing and get information about the most important aspects to succeeding in this venture, marketing and selling your product.

+Successful book promotion starts with you.
 Whether you self-publish or go the traditional route, it is you who will do most of the marketing for your book.
-Did you know, though, that no matter how great you think your marketing plan is, it’s doomed to fail if it’s not specific to your goals and objectives, your strengths and weaknesses, your personality type, and your work style?
-Teresa will teach you how to customize your plan by first explaining the difference between marketing and promotion.
-She’ll then show you what goes through a buyer's mind when he/she chooses one book over another.
-Then walk you through how to set action items that you will want to follow through on, and most importantly, she’ll teach you how not be overwhelmed by your own efforts.
-Learn how to make book promotion manageable, fun, and successful!
+Teresa will explain the top five things you need to know about your project to effectively promote it, and the top five things you need to know about yourself.
+She’ll also define the difference between a marketing plan and a promotion plan, explain the 4 Ps of Marketing, and tell you what goes through a buyer’s mind when he/she chooses one book over another.
+Learn to set action items that you will want to follow through on, and most importantly, that are not overwhelming.
+You’ll walk away with the knowledge to create a promotion plan that is manageable, fun, and successful!

 How to Write Historical Fiction